-Although your background is a good start—because you have spent much time thinking about how people learn—I would look into professional short courses or university certificate programs that provide a foundation in cognitive psychology, learning theory and instructional design (analysis, design and evaluation).
-See my list of Instructional Design Programs.
-It includes graduate degrees and certificate programs.
-Also, check out Julie Dirksen’s book, Design for How People Learn to get a sense of this.
+Your background is a good start—you have spent time thinking about how people learn and seeing the world from their perspective.
+To close any skills gaps, consider professional development courses or university certificate programs that provide a foundation in learning science and instructional design.
+See my list of Instructional Design Programs and scroll down for the certificate programs.

-I have a Masters degree in Communication.
 Should I go back to school and get a second Masters in Instructional Design?
+I have a Masters in Communication already.

-Similar to communication, a big part of instructional design involves knowing how to get a message across in visual and written or spoken language.
-In workplace learning, however, we are also concerned with how people retain information and skills and transfer them to new situations.
+Similar to communication, a big part of instructional design involves knowing how to get a message across in visual, written and spoken language.
+In learning professions however, we are also concerned with how people retain information, improve their skills and transfer them to new situations.

-Depending on your background, you may already possess many of the skills needed, but you will need to understand the psychology and theories of how people learn.
-When someone has a Masters degree in a field that overlaps with instructional design, I suggest looking into professional or university level certificate programs for learning this.
+Depending on your background, you may already possess many of the skills you need in instructional design.
+But you will need to understand how people learn and the best practices based on learning science.
+When someone has a Masters degree in a field that overlaps with instructional design, I suggest looking into professional development or university level certificate programs rather than going for another Masters.
+Then, focus on building a portfolio.
 Of course, going back to graduate school is a personal decision based on your financial situation and available time.
-You may find relevant information to help you make your decision in the yearly salary survey from the eLearning Guild (available to those with a free membership).

 How can I get my first job in instructional design?
 All the listings ask for 3 years of experience.

 If your finished products do not look professional, you can show design plans, prototypes and storyboards.
-Make sure you go beyond conventional page turners (if developing eLearning) to create something innovative, such as a plan to provide spaced learning, meaningful and interactive scenarios or performance support resources.
+Make sure you go beyond conventional page turners (if developing eLearning) to create something innovative, such as a plan to provide a learning journey, meaningful and interactive scenarios or performance support resources.

-As to networking, there’s nothing like meeting with other professionals in person, through chapters of the ASTD or other groups.
-If there isn’t one in your area, perhaps you can start a Meetup.
+As to networking, there’s nothing like meeting with other professionals in person (or virtually), through associations like ATD, The Learning Guild, and ISPI.
+If there isn’t a chapter in your area, perhaps you can start a Meetup.
 Network online by joining one of the larger LinkedIn groups for instructional designers and stay active.
 Create a personal learning network through social media (you can connect with me on Twitter via @elearningcoach).
-Also, listen to this interview with Joe Fournier for advice on getting a job in instructional design.
+Also, listen to this Finding a Job in Instructional Design for advice on getting a job in instructional design and

 I went for an interview for an instructional design position, because I’ve been developing training for years.
 The company wants a portfolio.
 What does that mean?